 The current 40,000 square-foot clubhouse opened in June of 1994, on the exact location as the previous facility, in order to maintain the panoramic views overlooking the finishing holes of both courses.
 Dining opportunities can be formal, casual or weather permitting, al fresco.
 For larger personal and business events, a full-service banquet and conference facility is also available.

-With over 60 years of history, the Club has firmly maintained its position as the prestigious regional leader in the golf community.
+With close to 70 years of history, the Club has firmly maintained its position as the prestigious regional leader in the golf community.
 Each year, the club hosts numerous events benefiting local charities.
 The Club takes great pride in creating an enjoyable and pleasurable atmosphere for its members, their families and invited guests by maintaining a traditionally gracious and congenial atmosphere.